telerik/winforms-docs/gridview/exporting-data/html-export.md

 This method offers excellent export performance and creates an HTML formatted file, which can be opened in a browser or MS Word.

->note The HTML export functionality is located in the __TelerikData.dll__ assembly.
+>tip The HTML export functionality is located in the __TelerikData.dll__ assembly.
 You need to include the following namespaces in order to access the types contained in TelerikData:
 * Telerik.WinControls.Data
 * Telerik.WinControls.UI.Export>
 >